nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_adding_clusters.rst

 Complete the following steps:

 1. Make sure that the network coordinator node device is running.
 #.
-Build the extended application and program it to a compatible development kit, that is one of the development kits compatible with the template sample.
+Build the extended application and program it to a compatible development kit, which is one of the development kits compatible with the template sample.
 #. |connect_kit|
 #. |connect_terminal|
 #.
 Observe the output.